Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

        2. Subnetwork: worker-subnet (needs to be the name of your worker nodes subnet)
        3. VM Instances: Select one of the worker nodes from the drop-down list.
     5. Click **‘Create’**
-    6. Repeat steps a, b, c, d & e for creating a second instance group that will have the second worker node in it.
+    6. Repeat steps i., ii., iii.,iv. & v. for creating a second instance group that will have the second worker node in it.

 41. Now we create the other internal load balancer that will have the 2 instance groups we created in the previous step as backends:
     1. Go to **‘Network Services’** > **‘Loadbalancing’**